What is carbon monoxide?

 What are symptoms of carbon monoxide poisoning?

 People can be exposed to unsafe levels of carbon monoxide and not have any symptoms.
-Common symptoms of carbon monoxide poisoning include headache, dizziness, difficulty breathing, weakness, vomiting, chest pain, confusion, and fatigue.
+If people do have symptoms, common symptoms of carbon monoxide poisoning include headache, dizziness, difficulty breathing, weakness, vomiting, chest pain, confusion, and fatigue.
 Exposure to high levels or over a long period of time can cause suffocation, loss of consciousness, brain damage, or death.
 People who are more susceptible to carbon monoxide poisoning include the elderly, infants, children, smokers, and those with anemia, heart, or breathing problems.

 Is there a medical test to determine whether I have been exposed to carbon monoxide?